Payment Architecture Overview

 An important part in the Payment architecture to understand is the Idempotency Key.
 It’s a unique value that’s generated for a cart and is used to retry payments during checkout if they fail.

-Payment Providers can be integrated with third-party services that handle payment operations such as capturing a payment.
-An example of a Payment Provider is Stripe.
+Payment Processors can be integrated with third-party services that handle payment operations such as capturing a payment.
+An example of a Payment Processor is Stripe.

-A Payment Provider is essentially a Medusa service with a unique identifier, and it extends the `
+A Payment Processor is essentially a Medusa service with a unique identifier, and it extends the

 @medusajs/medusa.
-It can be created as part of a plugin, or it can be created just as a service file in your Medusa backend.
+You can create it as part of a plugin, or just as a service file in your Medusa backend.

-As a developer, you will mainly work with the Payment Provider when integrating a payment method in Medusa.
+As a developer, you will mainly work with the Payment Processor when integrating a payment method in Medusa.

-When you run your Medusa backend, the Payment Provider will be registered on your backend if it hasn’t been already.
+When you run your Medusa backend, the Payment Processor will be registered on your backend if it hasn’t been already.

-Once the Payment Provider is added to the backend, the store operator will be able to choose on the Medusa Admin the payment providers available in a region.
-These payment providers are shown to the customer at checkout to choose from and use.
+Once the Payment Processor is added to the backend, the store operator will be able to choose using the admin dashboard the payment processors available in a region.
+You can alternatively do that using the admin APIs.
+These payment processors are shown to the customer at checkout as payment methods to choose from and use.

-It’s important to choose a payment provider in the list of payment providers in a region, or else the payment provider cannot be used by customers on checkout.
+It’s important to enable a payment processor in a region, or else the payment processor cannot be used by customers on checkout.

 PaymentProvider Entity Overview